-The Department of Psychiatry's Fellowship Program offers opportunities for advanced academic training in specific clinical and/or research areas in Psychiatry.
+The Department of Psychiatry's Fellowship Program offers opportunities for advanced academic training in a wide range of clinical interest areas in Psychiatry.

-- Medical Degree & Specialty Certification: clinical fellowship applicants must have obtained a medical degree from a recognized medical school and have received specialist designation.
-Applicants must provide copies of the original degrees and a notarized translation if the original documents are not in English/French.
+- Medical Degree & Specialty Certification: Clinical fellowship applicants must have obtained a medical degree from a recognized medical school and have received specialist designation.
+Applicants must provide copies of the original medical degree and specialty certificates, as well as notarized translations if the original documents are in a language other than English/French.

-- Clinical fellows must meet the minimum eligibility requirements for licensure with the College of Physicians and Surgeons of Ontario to take up training at the University of Toronto.
+- Clinical fellowship applicants must also meet the minimum eligibility requirements for licensure with the College of Physicians and Surgeons of Ontario to take up training at the University of Toronto.
 For more information and verification of eligibility for licensing purposes, contact the College of Physicians and Surgeons of Ontario (CPSO).

 Application Process Overview

 Candidates apply for a clinical fellowship appointment with the Department of Psychiatry's Fellowship Program after securing both supervision from a Department of Psychiatry Faculty member as well as a minimum stipend of $65,000 CAD/annum, which would serve as the candidate's salary during training.

 Fellowship training competitions are administered by the prospective supervisor/training site, with variable deadlines and associated funding availability.
 Some opportunities are fully-funded at or above our departmental minimums (see below), while others require the candidate to secure their own funding.
 Available psychiatry fellowship training opportunities are listed here.